danbartlett-twilio/oidp/README.md

 ## Installation

 1. Download the repository
-1. Run **npm init** to set the name of your service
+1. Run *npm init* to set the name of your service
-1. Run **npm install** to add the dependencies
+1. Run *npm install* to add the dependencies
-1. Run **twilio serverless:deploy** to deploy the Service functions and assets
+1. Run *twilio serverless:deploy* to deploy the Service functions and assets
-1. Copy the url ending in **indexhtml** from the standard out of the deploy command and paste it in a browser
+1. Copy the url ending in *index.html* from the standard out of the deploy command and paste it in a browser
 1. Finish the setup from the web browser